ampl/awesome-ampl/README.md

 # Awesome AMPL

 A curated list of awesome resources, learning materials, tools, frameworks, platforms, technologies and source code projects in the field of Optimization using AMPL.
-This list has a bias towards education.

 ## Contents